-Unused annual leave for any completed year of employment (including annual leave loading) gets paid out when employment ends due to resignation, dismissal or redundancy.
+Unused annual leave for any any completed year of employment (including annual leave loading) gets paid out when employment ends due to resignation, dismissal or redundancy.

-Pro rata annual leave for part of a year of employment is paid out when employment ends due to resignation, redundancy or dismissal (except for dismissal for serious misconduct).
-Annual leave loading is not paid on pro rata annual leave.
+Pro rata annual leave for part of a year of employment is also paid out when employment ends due to resignation, redundancy or dismissal.
+Annual leave loading is paid on pro rata annual leave when the employee resigns and gives the notice required under the WA award, and for redundancy or dismissal.